pimedad/frontend-framework/framework/packages/runtime/src/documentation/routingDocumentation.md

-# Routing Documentation
+# The Routing Documentation

-This document provides guidance for developers using the routing features of the `Blind Dating App Team Ⓒ frontend framework`, covering `router.js`, `router-components.js`, and `route-matchers.js`.
+This document provides guidance for developers using the routing features of the `frontend framework`, covering `router.js`, `router-components.js`, and `route-matchers.js`.
 These modules enable client-side routing, allowing applications to navigate between views without full page reloads.
 The documentation includes an `overview` of the routing architecture, detailed `explanations` of each function and component with practical `examples`.

 ---
 ## Routing Architecture and Design Principles